robertBreese/pdf-to-image/README(1).md

 MIT License

-Copyright (c) 2021 Robert Breese - Ecological Consulting Solutions - Jinx-IT
+Copyright (c) 2021 Robert Breese - Jinx-IT

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal